Pentasis/ultima_loca_1/README.md

 - More rivers.
 - Curved rivers.
 - Random river widths (still experimenting with this).
+- Option to make rivers 'zig-zag' more (since v1.2).

 ## Rocks
 - Option to disable scattered rocks on the map; completely or keep them along rivers.

 ## Trees & Forests
 - Amount of scattered forests can be set (tree density).
-- Tree density also affects the density of forests along mountain ridges, but in a limited way only.
-When set to 0 no trees will generate at all.
+- Tree density also affects the density of forests along mountain ridges.
 - The treeline (height) on mountains can be changed.

 ### TODO: